Are you a grandmother? Does that give you absolute joy or considerable worry? Or perhaps both?

-Most of these posts will be about the very wonderful side of being a grandmother.
+Becoming a grandmother can be a wonderful experience.
 But some women experience real problems, often as a result of conflicts within the family.
 If you find yourself in the latter situation, you are not alone.
 Stay with me.

 The first step in becoming a grandmother is the actual birth.
 And what a moment that is!
 It means a new life for the grandchild, but also a new life for everyone around the baby.
 This includes its mother, father, siblings and other grandparents.
 And don’t forget yourself.

 Becoming a grandmother will bring big changes in your day-to-day life, your ways of thinking about the future, your family relationships and your sense of yourself.
 This is what these posts will be about.

 Some grandmothers find themselves right in the thick of things at the birth of a grandchild.
 Others live too far away or do not go for other reasons.
 If you were able to attend, you may notice the details and remember the experience better than the birth of your own children.

 Remember all the upheaval and emotion when it was you having the baby?
 Even if you weren’t able to attend the birth day of your grandchild, it brings back memories of your own childbirth experiences.